-A. Adult Outpatient Mental Health Clinic Rotation: This rotation involves provision of outpatient assessment, therapy, and group therapy.
-Working in the Adult Outpatient Mental Health Clinic at the Naval Medical Center, interns serve active duty military members, military retirees, and their families.
+A. Adult Outpatient Mental Health Rotation: This rotation involves provision of outpatient assessment, therapy, and group therapy primarily to active duty military members but occasionally to military retirees and their families.
 Services provided include interview assessment and psychotherapy with general mental health outpatients and formal psychological testing in the Psychological Assessment program.

-General Mental Health Outpatients: Referrals typically arrive from primary care medical clinics throughout the medical center and its outlying clinics and from patients discharging from the mental health inpatient ward.
-The full spectrum of mental health problems are involved, and the intern has the opportunity to hone diagnostic and intervention skills with a wide variety of patients in terms of age, socioeconomic status, ethnicity, sexual orientation, and gender identity.
+Referrals for this rotation typically arrive from primary care medical clinics throughout the medical center and its outlying clinics and from patients discharging from the mental health inpatient ward.
+The full spectrum of mental health problems is involved, and the intern has the opportunity to hone diagnostic and intervention skills with a wide variety of patients in terms of age, sex, socioeconomic status, ethnicity, and sexual orientation.
 Multidisciplinary mental health teamwork with psychiatrists and social workers is readily available and encouraged.
 Psychological services include both diagnostic assessment and brief individual therapy as well as group psychotherapy.
-A licensed psychologist faculty member working in the Adult Outpatient Clinic provides primary rotation supervision.
+A licensed psychologist faculty member provides primary rotation supervision.

-Psychological Assessment Program: Over the course of the internship year, each intern conducts a number of psychological evaluations incorporating psychological testing.
-While these evaluations may be conducted during any of the five primary rotations, the bulk will occur during the rotations at the Adult Outpatient Mental Health Clinic and on the Inpatient Rotation.
+Over the course of the internship year, each intern conducts a number of psychological evaluations incorporating psychological testing.
+While these evaluations may be conducted during any of the five primary rotations, the bulk will occur during the rotation at Adult Outpatient Mental Health and on the Inpatient Rotation (see below).
 Interns are expected to become proficient in the administration, scoring, and interpretation of various mainstream psychological assessment instruments.
-Written reports are prepared under the clinical supervision of one of the licensed psychologist faculty members working within the Mental Health Directorate's Psychological Assessment Program or, for Inpatient Rotation assessments, either the Training Director or one of the licensed psychologist faculty members working in the Inpatient Division.
+Written reports are prepared under the clinical supervision of one of the licensed psychologist faculty members working within the Mental Health Directorate's Psychological Assessment Program within Adult Outpatient Mental Health or the licensed psychologist faculty member working in the Inpatient Division.